 Women’s Empowerment Centre (South-eastern Nepal)

-The WEC is a Nepalese charity that provides legal aid to abused women to help bring their abusers to trial, and offers them a place on their sewing training programme to enable them to support themselves and their dependents.
+The WEC is a Nepalese charity that provides legal aid to abused women to help bring their abusers to trial, and offers them a place on their sewing training programme to enable them to support themselves and their dependants.
 In 2013 we sent £2,500 to enable them to purchase sewing machines for the women in their care, as well as the salaries of trainers, and in 2018 we donated £550 to enable the WEC to run an advanced sewing course.

 Gyan Jyoti school (Darjeeling District)

-One of our past volunteers, Liam Campbell, has been running a campaign to raise money for two badly needed classrooms.
-He has made good progress in reaching his target of CAD$20,000 (about £12,000).
-HELP is contributing £1,000 to help him reach his objective in good time.
+One of our past volunteers, Liam Campbell, raised CAD$20,000 (about £12,000)money for two badly needed classrooms, and HELP contributed £1,000 tosupplement his efforts.
 Liam re-visited the school in February 2017 to supervise the building work which is making good progress.